olivertzeng/pixiv-viewer/docs/README.en.md

 It is recommended to log in to this site with your own account before using it, and select a non-US/UK region in the official web page [settings](https://www.pixiv.net/setting_user.php).
 It is best to select the Japan region.

+### List and details do not match or repeat, search results do not match the search label

+It is caused by the CDN cache of the self -built API, you can switch other API instances in the settings or use it after logging in.

 ### Keep prompting that the API exceeds the limit or Rate Limit

 You can switch the API instance in the settings, or directly use RefreshToken or OAuth to log in.